16th Cavalry Regiment (United States): Recent History

-In 2010 the SQDN moved from Fort Knox to Fort Benning and transferred responsibility for the Armor Captains Career Course to 3-81AR creating the Maneuver Career Course.
+In 2010 the Squadron moved from Fort Knox to Fort Benning and transferred responsibility for the Armor Captains Career Course to 3-81AR creating the Maneuver Career Course.
 The unit assumed responsibility for all International students training on Fort Benning and all Reconnaissance training.

 As part of the Maneuver Center of Excellence Reorganization in 2014, the squadron was reorganized into three Troop and one Airborne Company.
 Assault Company (IN IET Support) was transferred from 2-29 IN which cased its colors in April 2014.
 Navajo Troop remained with the squadron and in addition to ARC and CLC assumed control of the SUAS-MT and DCT-MT Courses.
 Able Company (AR/CAV/BCT IET Support) was attached from 3-81 AR.
 Delta Company was attached from the Ranger Training Brigade and in addition to RSLC assumed responsibility for ASA A&B. On 1 October 2014, these units were permanently task organized to the 3rd Squadron and renamed A Troop, B Troop, C Troop, and D Company respectively.

 On May 18, 2017, A and C Troops were inactivated and the IET support committees were transferred to the 198th and 194th Brigades.
 On October 5, 2017, B Troop and D Co. were inactivated.
-H Troop was re-activated with Vietnam era lineage to support the SQDN.
+H Troop was re-activated with Vietnam era lineage to support the squadron.
 The Reconnaissance and Security (R&S) Courses were re-aligned under a new Department of R&S while the Department of Security Force Assistance was activated to train Combat advisors for the Security Force Assistance Brigades.
 On May 4, 2018, the Department of Subterranean Operations was activated.

 In January 2019, the Squadron assumed the Maneuver Leaders Maintenance Course (MLMC) under Hawk Troop.
 On March 12, 2019, the Squadron re-activated M, N, and P Troops as part of a large MCOE re-organization to re-align the Armor and Infantry Schools.
-RSLC was returned to ARTB as D Co., the SUASMT course, and the SbT program were transferred to 1-29IN in the 199th BDE.
-The Master Gunner School returned to 3rd SQDN along with the New Equipment Training Team.
+RSLC was returned to ARTB as D Company, the SUASMT course, and the SbT program were transferred to 1st Battalion, 29th Infantry, in the 199th Brigade.
+The Master Gunner School returned to 3rd Squadron along with the New Equipment Training Team.
 Today the Squadron continues to forge functional skills in excellent leaders to enhance Army readiness in reconnaissance, security, and lethality.